Control Synthesis with Reinforcement Learning: A Modeling Perspective: Reinforcement Learning using Lab vs. Linear Model

-In comparison, the controller learned with the more detailed lab model not only stabilizes the pendulum successfully, but also is robust against disturbance.
-As shown in Fig.~\ref{fig:NonLinearModel_Experiment}, the controller was able to quickly stabilize the pendulum when it was gently tapped up to approximately a 14 degree disturbance.
-In particular, the spikes of observed in these plots correspond to the pendulum being tapped.
+In comparison, the controller learned with the more detailed lab model not only stabilizes the physical pendulum successfully but is also robust against disturbance.
+As shown in Figure~\ref{fig:NonLinearModel_Experiment}, the controller was able to quickly stabilize the pendulum when it was gently tapped up to approximately a 14 degree disturbance.
+In particular, the spikes observed in these plots correspond to the pendulum being tapped.
 We observe that the controller performs better against external disturbances that are in the counterclockwise direction, but poorer from the other direction.
-In particular, we observed that the cart is slow to restore the pendulum to the upright position when tapped in a clockwise fashion but much faster to come back from the other direction.
-In Fig.~\ref{fig:FullModel_Experiment}, we see these effects more clearly on each individual experiments.
+In particular, we observed that the cart is slow in restoring the pendulum to the upright position when tapped clockwise, but much faster in coming back from the other direction.
+In Figure~\ref{fig:FullModel_Experiment}, we see these effects more clearly on each individual experiment.